Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Ice cubes

-Add all ingredients to a blender.
-Blend on high for 45–60 seconds until smooth.
-No straining needed — drink as a smoothie with the fiber intact.
-The mango and banana balance acerola’s tartness, and the coconut water adds electrolytes.
-Serve immediately.
+Method.
+Blend everything on high for 45–60 seconds until smooth.
+No straining needed — drink it as a smoothie with the fiber intact.
+The mango and banana balance acerola’s tartness, and coconut water adds electrolytes.
+Serve right away.

 Yield: 4 servings